Stree (TV series)

-Stree was a Bengali television soap opera Masala series that premiered on 26 December 2016, and aired on Zee Bangla.
+Stree is a Bengali television soap opera Masala series that premiered on 26 December 2016, and aired on Zee Bangla.
 It was produced by Snehasish Chakraborty and starred Neha Amandeep and Neel Bhattacharya in lead roles, and Goutam De, Rita Koiral and Dolon Roy in supporting roles.
 It also starred Moumita Gupta in an antagonistic role.
 It replaced the popular show Goyenda Ginni.
 The show telecasted at Monday to Sunday at 7:30 pm.
 The show went off air on 11 February 2018 and was replaced by Amloki.